2021 LAF Innovation + Leadership Symposium

 Including Animals: Co-creating with Our More-Than-Human Neighbors

-Roxi Thoren, Department Head and Professor of Landscape Architecture, Penn State (formerly Associate Professor and Department Head, University of Oregon), University Park, PA
+Roxi Thoren, Department Head and Professor of Landscape Architecture, The Pennsylvania State University (formerly Associate Professor and Department Head, University of Oregon)

 Adapting our environments to the new, and rapidly changing, climate normal is going to take all hands on deck and inter-species creativity.
 How can landscape architects change our education, our language, and our practices to collaborate with our non-human community members?
 What do we need to know and do to imagine animals’ world-making capacities and collaboratively design with their environmental agency?